sajal243/Round-templates/storyboard/README.md

 <img src="storyboard/rectifier without.jpg">

 Since the negative half cycles of the input voltage are cut off are absent from the output load voltage in the circuit  , which uses a single diode the circuit is referred to as the half wave rectifier .
 A practical half – wave rectifier circuit  uses a transformer is to step up or step down  the ac main voltage connected to its primary .
 The voltage at the input of the rectifier is v=nVpsin wt where n is the secondary -to-primary turns ratio of the transformer and Vp is the amplitude of the ac mains voltage .
 By adjusting n, the secondary voltage is made to suit the diode rating .
-The diode current flows during the positive half cycles of the input voltage .
+The diode current flows during the positive half cycles of the input voltage.

+### Formula Used:

+<b>The RMS VALUE OF CURRENT:</b>
+                        Irms  = √(1/2π ∫_0^2π▒I^2   dωt)